Frequently Asked Questions

 Peer district comparisons, higher education admission requirements and post-secondary readiness data indicate that 1.0 credit of Physical Education is a sufficient graduation requirement.
 Additionally, schools will no longer offer a 1.0 credit PE Waiver.
 Students who would like to take additional PE classes are able to do so through their Electives credits.

 Students not meeting the graduation requirements should work with their school counselor to address the deficiency.
-That plan may include, but is not limited to: returning to school for a fifth year, enrolling in a credit recovery program, taking online courses, etc. Any student who does not graduate with the class of 2020 or before will be subject to the new graduation requirements for the class of 2021 and beyond.
+That plan may include, but is not limited to: returning to school for a fifth year, enrolling in a credit recovery program, taking online courses, etc.

 Yes.
 The Adams 12 Five Star Schools Board of Education determined that students will have multiple opportunities to demonstrate college and career readiness.

 A capstone is the culminating exhibition of a student’s project or experience that demonstrates academic and intellectual learning.
 Capstone projects are district determined and often include a portfolio of a student’s best work.
-A District Capstone in the content areas of English and mathematics is currently being developed.

 Adams County and Adams 12 Five Star Schools Aim for the Stars Scholarship is a multi-year scholarship worth $5,000 per year (for a total scholarship award of $20,000 over four years or $10,000 over two years).
 Yearly scholarship award will be divided evenly between the Fall and Spring semesters.Apply Now!